ShreekarSharma/SkyCast/README.md

 # SkyCast

-A simple weather web app for quick updates.
+A simple weather web app for quick updates made using HTML, CSS and JavaScript.

 ## Usage